-A music director’s primary job is to lead and direct a band, choir, or orchestra through a performance or recording.
-They choose which composition is to be played, train musicians in the lead-up to the performance, and on game day, make sure that everything is perfect.
+A music director’s primary job is to lead and direct a band, choir, or orchestra.
+They choose which composition is played, train musicians in the lead-up to the performance, and make sure that everything is perfect.
 From synchronization between band members to the tempo, pitch, and so on.

 Beyond that, it is the band director’s job to hold auditions, collaborate with the production team, and take care of the administrative side.
-A music director can also find themself working in radio, tv, and movies.
+Music directors can also find themselves working in radio, TV, and movies.

 - What should I study to become a music director?

 - Examples of Famous Music Directors

 - The Difference between a Music Director and a Composer

 - Differences between a Music Director and a Music Producer